Spend a year learning with the people and places that matter most to you.

 What commitments are required of Fellows?

-• Workshops: Fellows attend 5 half-day workshops between February and June 2025 (see dates below) plus engage in one-on-one mentoring and peer support throughout.
+• Workshops: Fellows attend 5 half-day workshops between February and June 2025 (see dates below), plus engage in one-on-one mentoring and peer support throughout.

-• Research & Fieldwork: Throughout the program fellows will use techniques learned in workshops to identify a research focus and engage in ethnographic fieldwork.
+• Research & Fieldwork: Throughout the program Fellows will use techniques learned in workshops to identify a research focus and engage in ethnographic fieldwork.
 Working in a supportive environment they will explore the complexities around an issue affecting their community.
 The time commitment required for fieldwork will vary with each project.
 Fellows can anticipate 15+ hours each month.

 What are the program dates?

 • Jan.
-31, 2025 - Accepted fellows notified
+24, 2025 - Accepted Fellows notified

 • Feb.
 8, 2025 - Workshop #1/Projects begin